-We audited selected travel expenses for three College employees and one of its service providers for the period April 1, 2008 to March 31, 2011.
-The objectives of our audit were to determine whether the use of travel monies complied with rules and regulations and is free from fraud, waste and abuse.
+We audited selected travel expenses for five College employees for the period April 1, 2008 to March 31, 2011.
+The objectives of our audit were to determine whether the use of travel monies by selected government employees complied with rules and regulations and is free from fraud, waste and abuse.

 To accomplish our objectives, we analyzed travel expenses incurred by and on behalf of State employees for the three years ended March 31, 2011.
-Our analysis identified two College employees whose expenses ranked among the highest in the State.
-We also identified travel expenses that were outliers, including over \$1 million paid to a service provider, and airfare expenses incurred by one employee.
-We examined these travel expenses, including reimbursements and credit card charges, for the three State Fiscal Years ending March 31, 2011.
+Our analysis identified five College employees whose expenses ranked among the highest in the State and appeared risky in the area of lodging.
+We examined these employees' travel expenses, including reimbursements and credit card charges, for the three State Fiscal Years ending March 31, 2011.

 As part of our examination, we obtained vouchers, receipts, and credit card statements for all transactions.
 We then verified that documentation supported the charges and showed the expenses incurred were for legitimate business purposes.
-We also became familiar with the internal controls related to travel, and assessed their adequacy related to the limited transactions we tested.
-We reviewed the College's internal policies and procedures and determined that the travel expenses selected for examination were approved and complied with this guidance, as well as with OSC procedures.
-Finally, we matched timesheet and travel records to ensure the travelers were working on days they incurred travel expenses, and reviewed E-ZPass records, where applicable, to match against travel vouchers.
+We reviewed the College's internal policies and procedures and determined the travel expenses selected for examination were approved and complied with this guidance, as well as with OSC procedures.
+Finally, we matched timesheet and travel records to ensure the travelers were working on days for which they requested travel reimbursement, and reviewed E-ZPass records, where applicable, to match against travel vouchers.